Joseph A. McCartin

-Joseph Anthony McCartin (born May 12, 1959) is an American historian and professor of history at Georgetown University.
-His research focuses on labor unions in the United States.
-He also serves as the executive director of the Kalmanovitz Initiative for Labor and the Working Poor.
+Joseph Anthony McCartin (born May 12, 1959) is an American historian known for his research on labor unions in the United States.
+He is a professor of history at Georgetown University, where he is the executive director of the Kalmanovitz Initiative for Labor and the Working Poor.

 Early life and education

 McCartin was born in Chelsea, Massachusetts, in 1959.
-He is the son of Joseph and Marybeth McCartin.
-Joseph McCartin is of Irish descent, and resided in Troy, New York, as a child.
-In 1981, McCartin received his bachelor's degree in history from the College of the Holy Cross in Worcester, Massachusetts.
-In 1985, he received a master's degree from Binghamton University, where he would also complete his Doctor of Philosophy in 1990.
+He is of Irish descent and was raised in Troy, New York.
+His father, Joseph McCartin, was the deputy commissioner of the New York State Office of Parks, Recreation and Historic Preservation.
+His mother, Marybeth McCartin, was a public school teacher.

+McCartin graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in history in 1981.
+He then earned a Master of Arts in history in 1985 and his Ph.D. in history in 1990 from Binghamton University.
+His doctoral dissertation was titled, Labor's 'Great War': American Workers, Unions, and the State, 1916–1920.

 From 1990 to 1992, he was a lecturer at the University of Rhode Island.
 In 1992, he was appointed an assistant professor at the State University of New York at Geneseo.
 In 1998 he was promoted to associate professor, and in 1999, McCartin took a position at Georgetown University in Washington, D.C., where he is now a professor and the executive director of the Kalmanovitz Initiative for Labor and the Working Poor.

 His brother is noted Catholic historian James McCartin.